-- Comcast Corporation and Liberty Property Trust announce they will jointly develop the "Comcast Innovation and Technology Center" on the 1800 block of Arch Street in Center City Philadelphia.
-The proposed $1.2 billion 59-story, 1,121-foot tower will neighbor Comcast Center, Comcast Corporation's global headquarters, and become a dedicated home for the company's growing workforce of technologists, engineers, and software architects.
+- Comcast Corporation and Liberty Property Trust announce what will become the “Comcast Technology Center”, neighboring the Comcast Center in Philadelphia.
+The Comcast Technology Center will become a dedicated home for the company's growing workforce of technologists, engineers, and software architects.
 The facility will also create a media center in the heart of the City by becoming home to the operations of local broadcast television stations NBC 10/WCAU and Telemundo 62/WWSI and offer space for local technology startups.

 - Comcast introduces the "talking guide," a feature on the X1 platform that reads aloud channel names, show titles and DVR commands.